How To Boost Your Self-Confidence In 10 Easy Ways

 Doing this still makes me feel uneasy.
 You’ll agree with me.
-Okay, I am not saying you should freak out people by simply looking at their eyes continuously.
+Okay, I am not saying you should freak people out by simply looking into their eyes continuously.
 When you talk to people, you should make eye contact in-between conversations.
 You are not only helping yourself but also building a good relationship.
 Even if you feel uneasy, continue, you’ll eventually get better.

 If It Scares You, Do It.

 It’s only normal to feel uncertain about what you are about to embark on, a journey of no return.
-It’s either you “start” or “just begin”, There is no going back.
-To wade out of fear, I took it upon myself to do anything normal that scares me.
+It’s either you “start” or “just begin.”
+There is no going back.
+To wade off of fear, I took it upon myself to do anything reasonable that scares me.
 This is likely difficult!
 You’ll shiver, get confused, but do it!
 It’s a challenge you must complete.
-In as much as there is more to simply telling you to do anything that scares you, it must be done.
+In as much as there is more to merely telling you to do anything that scares you, it must be done.
 It might take time, keep trying, it’s the only thing you can do at this stage.

 - Talk to that stranger

 - Speak to the Camera

 - Go through with that podcast

 - Wear that outfit hiding in your closet